Maduro: Gas prices to spike in Venezuela to fight smugglers

-Venezuelan President Nicolas Maduro says some of the world's cheapest gasoline that his country's drivers enjoy will soon be sold at world market prices to combat rampant smuggling.
+President Nicolas Maduro said Monday that some of the world's cheapest gasoline that Venezuelan drivers enjoy will soon be sold at world market prices to combat rampant smuggling.

-Maduro said Monday he wants to stop Venezuela's subsidized fuel from crossing illegally into Colombia and other neighboring countries.
-He said the smuggling costs Venezuela billions.

 Continue Reading Below